-My photography has come a long way in the last two years.
+My photography has come a long way in the last several years.
 I got a Canon SLR for my birthday and quickly learned there was more to digital photography than what my old pocket point-and-shoot camera could do.
 I joined a local camera club, took scores of classes, and worked with seasoned photographers.

 I also began seeing the world around me differently and with greater appreciation, always wondering if that animal, tree, bird, insect, person, or building is worthy of a tap on the shutter button.
-My photographs have won awards at the local level as well as the New England regional level.
+My photographs have won awards at the local and state level as well as the New England regional level.

 Photography is equal parts craft and art.
 Craft deals with the mechanics of the camera and editing programs: lens choice, f-stop, shutter speed, exposure, and the like.